 Methodologically, the project is based on principle "follow the field", which was coined in the context of multi-sided ethnography (Marcus).
 We will start with narrative-guided semi-structured interviews of Cubans who live abroad and whose parents or grandparents live on Cuba, through which further actors involved in care will be identified and subsequently interviewed.
 This, in turn, might lead us to further actors involved.

-By focusing on Cuba, the project contributes to extending transnational family and old age care research to previously neglected societies.
+By focusing on Cuba, the project contributes to extending transnational family and old age care research to countries that have received little attention in international research in this area to date.
 The specific context of Cuba allows to ask empirically and theoretically how Cuba ties in with previous findings in this field of research, whether and how it irritates them and calls for expansion.
 In this respect, the project contributes to the theoretical and empirical development of this field of research in the international context.

 Principle Investigators: Vincent Horn and Cornelia Schweppe